 Please do not skip this step.
 It’s very easy to jump into the MBA essays and start contorting your story around what you think the school wants to hear.
 But as I say in almost every MBA article I write, that is the losing-est strategy you could possibly employ.

 The key to showing your authentic self in applications is increasing your self-knowledge and self-awareness through the discovery process.
 Our discovery process is truly in-depth.
 Our clients rave about it.
-To get your own discovery process started.
+To get your own discovery process started, check out our guide to discovery for MBA essays.

 6. Develop your Career Game Plan